-Dr. Jim Daughters is the newly appointed Associate Director of Bands and Instructor of Music Education at Arkansas Tech University.
-He also serves as the conductor and artistic director of the Fillmore Wind Band, Cincinnati’s professional wind ensemble.
-Daughters was previously the music director of the Cincinnati Junior Youth Wind Ensemble at the University of Cincinnati College-Conservatory of Music, visiting professor and Director of Bands at Xavier University (OH), and he taught for fifteen years as a Director of Bands in the Henderson County, Boone County, and the Kenton County public schools in Kentucky.
+Dr. Jim Daughters is the Associate Director of Bands and Music Education Coordinator at Arkansas Tech University.
+Jim also serves as the conductor and artistic director of the Fillmore Wind Band, Cincinnati’s professional wind ensemble.
+Daughters was previously the music director and adjunct faculty of the Cincinnati Junior Youth Wind Ensemble at the University of Cincinnati College-Conservatory of Music, visiting professor and Director of Bands at Xavier University (OH), and he taught for fifteen years as a Director of Bands in the Henderson County, Boone County, and the Kenton County public schools in Kentucky.
 Dr. Daughters holds graduate degrees from the University of Kentucky and was a conducting student of Richard Clary and Cody Birdwell.

-Jim's 250+ arrangements and transcriptions have been performed by a variety of artists and ensembles, including world-renowned trumpeter, Arturo Sandoval, in addition to some of the nation’s elite high school and college marching bands.
-His music and show designs have won numerous circuit and state championships, in addition to medaling at Bands of America Regional and Grand National Championships.
+Jim's 275+ arrangements and transcriptions have been performed by a variety of artists and ensembles, including performances by world-renowned trumpeter, Arturo Sandoval.
+In 2019, Daughters transcribed the landmark timpani solo, “Planet Damnation,” by award-winning composer, John Psathas.
+The piece was given its premiere by Kae Reed Hashimoto and the Fillmore Wind Band at WindFest in Cincinnati Music Hall.
+Dr. Daughters’ has written and arranged music for some of the nation’s elite high school marching bands, with bands and show designs winning numerous circuit and state championships, in addition to medaling at Bands of America Regional and Grand National Championships.